speedwing/cardano-staking-pool-edu/SSD.md

 ```
 9. Configure BIOS to boot from SSD, run  `sudo EDITOR=vi rpi-eeprom-config -e`
     * set update the line: `BOOT_ORDER=0xf41`
+10. Shutdown the pi `sudo shutdown now`
+11. Wait a few seconds that the pi turns off, a few more seconds... ok now unplug the power
+12. Remove the microSD
+13. Re-plug the usb-c power cable.
-10. Install the "auto_decompress_kernel" script
+14. Install the "auto_decompress_kernel" script
 ```bash
 cd ~ && git clone --depth 1 https://github.com/speedwing/cardano-staking-pool-edu.git
 bash ~/cardano-staking-pool-edu/misc/init-auto_decompress_kernel.sh
 ```
-11. We can now update our Ubuntu to the latest and greatest version
+15. We can now update our Ubuntu to the latest and greatest version
     * `sudo apt-get update && sudo apt-get dist-upgrade` (this is going to take a while)

 Congratulations, your Raspberry PI is now ready to build the `cardano-node` binary.